toy coin funnel

 Themes

-We encourage you to adapt the Wells to a "theme" or "campaign name".
+We encourage churches to adapt the Wells to a "theme" or "campaign name".
 Some churches call their devices, "Wells of Hope."
 Another church came up with a slogan, "Coins for Christ," and another "Help spread the Word around and around and around the world!" as a catchy reference to the spiraling coins.
 Another uses their Well to raise money for their church bus and their theme is, "Help keep the wheels on our bus rolling and rolling and rolling!"
 Your creativity is the only limit!

 Summary